Sauteed Broccoli with Feta

 Instructions

 • Peel a little bit off the broccoli stem with a peeler and cut it into equal sized pieces.
-Cut or break the broccoli crown into florets.
+Cut using a knife or break the broccoli crown into florets.

 • Once the garlic sizzles (be careful not to burn it) you can add in the cooked broccoli and give it a mix.
 Add in the feta and let it melt if you want to for about 1-2 minutes.